 Symptoms of alcohol poisoning comprise stupor, vomiting, convulsions, shallow breathing, abnormal breathing, light skin or skin with a blue tint, decreased body temperature, and being unconscious and unable to be roused.

-Alcohol detox can be treacherous, particularly if performed without a professional’s help.
+Alcohol detox can be treacherous, mainly if performed without a professional’s help.

 Delirium Tremens and alcohol withdrawal symptoms that beset a patient’s detoxing are hazardous and may even be fatal.
 Therefore, it is advisable to detox in a rehab center with access to experienced professionals who can manage any alcohol poisoning symptoms and withdrawal complications.
 Medically supervised detox procedures allow the body to eliminate the alcohol in the system and gently wean the body off its dependence.
 It is the first stage of alcohol addiction treatment and one you should pursue before your dependence worsens.